Construction of sequences with high nonlinear complexity from a generalization of the Hermitian function field: Introduction

-This paper contributes to the theory of nonlinear complexities by improving lower bounds on nonlinear complexities of pseudorandom sequences.
 The paper is organized as follows.
-In Section II, we introduce some preliminaries including nonlinear complexity and the Hermitian function field.
-Using a characterization of the Weierstrass semigroup at $\ell$ collinear rational places $P_1, \ldots, P_{\ell}$ on Hermitian function field, in Section III we present a new sequence over $\fqs$.
-In the last Section IV we present comparisons between the new lower bounds obtained for $N^{(k)}(\mathbf{t}_n)$ and $L^{(k)}(\mathbf{t}_n)$ and the ones presented in $\cite{GOR}$ and $\cite{NX}$.
+In Section II, we introduce two concepts of nonlinear complexity, and the function field $\mathcal{F}_{q,r}$.
+From a characterization of the Weierstrass semigroup at $q$ collinear rational places $P_\infty, Q_2, \ldots, Q_{q}$ on the function field $\mathcal{F}_{q,r}$, in Section III we present the new sequence over $\mathbb{F}_{q^{2r}}$.